 Getting to Efteling:

-We then visited the ticket office in the airport which is a short walk from the terminal, and got our train tickets.
+We then visited the ticket office in the airport which is easy enough to find.

 (€70 euro return for 3 people, children tickets were cheap around €2.50)